 Wind power acts, along with other largely fixed-priced resources like Bradley Lake and Cooper Lake hydro-electric power, as a counterbalance against significant fluctuations in the price of natural gas needed to supply the bulk of Chugach's electric energy.

 The cost of Fire Island Wind is higher than it is for power provided by other sources, such as natural gas generation and hydroelectricity.
 This is typical of new generation resources.
 For example, power from the Bradley Lake hydroelectric facility initially cost more per kWh than Chugach's other sources but now is among the lowest cost resources on the Railbelt.

-Fire Island Wind provides approximately 4% of Chugach's retail kWh sales.
-Its total annual cost is on average approximately $4.81 million and it saves approximately $2.76 million of fuel and operational costs for a net cost of approximately $2.05 million per year.
+Fire Island Wind provides approximately 2% of Chugach’s combined North and South District retail kWh sales.
+Its total annual cost is on average approximately $4.5 million and it saves approximately $2.6 million of fuel and operational costs for a net cost of approximately $1.9 million per year.
 Unlike gas-fired resources, the cost is stable for 25 years, serving as a hedge on potential gas price increases.
 Chugach pays $0.097 per kWh for power made available by Fire Island Wind and, on average, slightly more if unable to take all the available power from the project (e.g. due to power dispatching needs).
 This compares to the approximately $0.055 to $0.060 per kWh for power from other sources.